Fuxfantx/AcAudio/README.md

 local CreateUnit = AcAudio.CreateUnit
 local PlayUnit = AcAudio.PlayUnit

--- 1.Create a HitSound Resource (some_buf is a Defold Buffer) --
+-- Create the HitSound Unit Pool (some_buf is a Defold Buffer) -- local HitSoundUnits, UnitCount local UnitCreated, FirstUnit, UnitLen = CreateUnit(some_buf) if UnitCreated then
-local ResourceCreated, HitSoundRes = AcAudio.CreateResource(some_buf)

--- 2.Create the HitSound Unit Pool
---
-local HitSoundUnits, UnitCount
-if ResourceCreated then
-    local UnitCreated, FirstUnit, UnitLen = CreateUnit(HitSoundRes)
-    if UnitCreated then
     HitSoundUnits = {FirstUnit}
     --
     -- Choose a reasonable filter interval,
     -- And set the UnitCount according to it.
     --
     UnitCount = math.ceil(UnitLen / 50)            -- Filter Interval: 50ms
     UnitCount = (UnitCount>1) and UnitCount or 2   -- Use at least 2 Units
     for i=2, UnitCount do
-            local ok, u, l = CreateUnit(HitSoundRes)
+        local ok, u, l = CreateUnit(some_buf)
         if ok then
             HitSoundUnits[#HitSoundUnits+1] = u
         end
     end
     UnitCount = #HitSoundUnits
 end
-end

--- 3.Encapsule the Playing Method with the Unit Pool Created above -- local Which = 1
-local function hit()
+-- Encapsule the Playing Method with the Unit Pool Created above -- local Which = 1 local function hit()